-Pain courant français: Bread prepared essentially with the following ingredients: breadmaking flours (wheat flour, rye flour, meslin flour), water, yeast and/or leaven, salt.
+Pain courant français : Bread prepared essentially with the following ingredients: bread- making flours (wheat flour, rye flour, meslin flour), water, yeast and/or leaven, salt.
 Other food ingredients can be added for a technological purpose in accordance with the national general principles.
-Fehér kenverek: White bread, consisting of 100% of wheat-flour, produced with yeast or yeast substitute, manufactured through kneading, forming, rising and baking of the dough: Félbarna kenyerek: Semi-white bread, consisting of 85% semi-white wheat-flour and 15% light rye-flour, produced with yeast or yeast substitute, manufactured through kneading, forming, rising and baking of the dough.
+Fehér kenyerek: White bread, consisting of 100% of wheat-flour, produced with yeast or yeast substitute, manufactured through kneading, forming, rising and baking of the dough; Félbarna kenyerek: Semi-white bread, consisting of 85% semi-white wheat-flour and 15% light rye-flour, produced with yeast or yeast substitute, manufactured through kneading, forming, rising and baking of the dough.
 7.2.
 Fine bakery wares This category covers sweet, salty and savoury products such as cookies, cakes, muffins, doughnuts, biscuits, macarons (i.e. round products made typically with almonds, icing/powdered sugar and egg whites), rusks, cereal bars, pastries, pies, scones, cornets, wafers, crumpets, pancakes, gingerbread, éclairs, croissants, as well as unsweetened products such as crackers, crisp breads and bread substitutes, including prepared doughs [or mixes for their preparation].
 It also includes sponge cakes, essoblaten and wafer paper and edible paper ('edible paper' does not refer to a paper but to a food placed on the market under the name 'edible paper' usually consisting of dried starch sheets or made of rice or potato starch of various thickness or texture and consumed as such).
 In this category a cracker is a dry biscuit (baked product based on cereal flour), e.g. soda crackers, rye crisps, matzo.
 Decoration, coatings and fillings for fine bakery wares are covered by the appropriate category based on the character of the decorations, coatings and fillings, e.g. by FC 05.4, 04.2.5. the use levels apply to the final product 8.
-Meat This category includes all types of meat, poultry, and game products.
+Meat 0.
+This category includes all types of meat, poultry, and game products.
 This category also covers offal and casings and coatings for meat.
 8.1 Fresh meat, excluding meat preparations as defined by Regulation (EC) No 853/2004 'Unprocessed' as defined by Regulations (EC) No 853/2004, 852/2004 and 1333/2008; means not having undergone any treatment resulting in a substantial change in the original state of the foodstuffs.
+However, they may have been for example divided, parted, severed, boned, minced, skinned, pared, peeled, ground, cut, cleaned, trimmed, deep-frozen, frozen, chilled, milled or husked, packed or unpacked. original state of the foodstuffs.
+However, they may have been for example divided, parted, severed, boned, minced, skinned, pared, peeled, ground, cut, cleaned, trimmed, 8.2 original state of the foodstuffs.
 However, they may have been for example divided, parted, severed, boned, minced, skinned, pared, peeled, ground, cut, cleaned, trimmed, deep-frozen, frozen, chilled, milled or husked, packed or unpacked.
 Untreated raw meat, poultry and game carcasses, cuts and minced meat.
+Examples include: beef, hog and pork carcasses, fresh blood, fresh whole chickens and chicken parts, fresh cuts of, e.g. beef, pork, sheep or lamb such as steaks, beef organs (e.g. heart, 8.2 original state of the foodstuffs.
+However, they may have been for example divided, parted, severed, boned, minced, skinned, pared, peeled, ground, cut, cleaned, trimmed, deep-frozen, frozen, chilled, milled or husked, packed or unpacked.
+Untreated raw meat, poultry and game carcasses, cuts and minced meat.
 Examples include: beef, hog and pork carcasses, fresh blood, fresh whole chickens and chicken parts, fresh cuts of, e.g. beef, pork, sheep or lamb such as steaks, beef organs (e.g. heart, kidney, intestines), pork tongues and pork chops.
-8.2 Meat preparations as defined by Regulation (EC) No 853/2004 Fresh meat, including meat that has been comminuted or minced, that has had foodstuffs, seasonings or additives added to it or that has undergone processes insufficient to modify the internal muscle fibre structure of the meat and thus to eliminate the characteristics of fresh meat.
-Meat preparations can fall within the definition of 'unprocessed products' or that of nutmeg), bread rolls or breadcrumbs and water.
-Recipes of different types of Bílá klobása may also include milk and/or cream, egg melange, lemon peel, dextrose and authorised additives.
-The mixture is mostly finely chopped but it may contain pieces of semi-ground meat.
-Stuffed in edible (usually natural) casings and segmented mostly by twisting.